 Your anniversary is a big deal, but that doesn't mean you have to spend big bucks on a gift for your spouse.
 Check out these cheap—and meaningful—ways to celebrate another year together.

 01 of 07

 Like to go out to eat on your anniversary, but feel like the tradition has grown a bit stale?
 Try restaurant hopping.
-If you have drinks at one restaurant, appetizers at another and so on, until you finish with coffee and dessert, you won't spend any more than you normally would, but the evening will last a lot longer, and be a lot more memorable.
-If there are new places that your spouse has been dying to try, this is perfect opportunity to make it happen.
+If you have drinks at one restaurant, appetizers at another and so on until you finish with coffee and dessert, you won't spend any more than you normally would, but the evening will last a lot longer, and be a lot more memorable.
+If there are new places that your spouse has been dying to try, this is a perfect opportunity to make it happen.